 In order to create value, this analysis reflects on the real problem that was introduced in the previous chapter and presents ideas that bring value to the customer.
 Automatic music classification is not a completely new topic, therefore, bringing value to the customer might be the increase of speed classifying one single song, increasing the accuracy of classification, or even reducing the cost of development and achieving similar results when comparing to existing solutions.

 The following section of this chapter concretizes the above based on the use of the New Concept Development (NCD) model of Peter Koen (Koen et al., 2001).
 The New Concept Development model ideas will further be complemented with an even more business-oriented model, the business model canvas, to provide a clear vision of the value that this work brings to society.

-New Conecpt Development Model1
+New Concept Development Model

+The New Concept Development model (NDC) is a framework developed with the single purpose of providing a concrete way of establishing new products based on an initial idea, increasing the act of creativity in the world.
+It was built based on the idea that there is a “widely-perceived lack of high-profit ideas entering the New Product Process Development (NPPD)” (Koen et al., 2001).
+To fight this issue, the New Concept Development model provides a common language (framework) of the key components that drives innovation further (Koen et al., 2001).

+There are three key components that compose the New Concept Development model:

+The inner area, that defines the five key elements comprising the Front End of Innovation (FEI).
+These elements are:

+Opportunity Analysis

+Opportunity Identification

+Concept & Technology Development

+Idea Selection

+Idea Genesis

+The engine, which drives the five front-end elements and is fueled by the leadership and culture of the organization

+The influencing factors, which drive product development and can be intrinsic or extrinsic, for example, organizational capabilities, outside world business strategies, among others.

+The Figure1 provides a visual help to the bullet points defined above.

+Figure 1 - The New Concept Development model as illustrated in the original paper (Koen et al., 2001)

+Furthermore, several characteristics are worth noting.

+“The inner parts of the NCD were specifically designated as elements rather than processes.
+Processes imply a structure that may not be applicable and could force a set of poorly designed NPPD controls to be used to manage front-end activities.
+The circular shape is meant to suggest that ideas are expected to flow, circulate and iterate between and among all the five elements”.
+(Koen et al., 2001)

 Opportunity identification